petersonwagura/power-bi-visuals/README.md

 ## 📌 Notes

-- This is a sample dashboard created using dummy data.
+- This is a sample dashboard created using real
 - The design emphasizes clarity, interactivity, and business relevance.

 ---